erikpukinskis/prototype-narrative-editor/README.md

     git push heroku master

 At this point you should have your very open copy of Narrative.js on the internet!
-Just
+Just go to http://whatever_you_want_to_call_this.herokuapp.com, or whatever you called it.